 - Blood tests and other laboratory tests, including:

-- Antinuclear antibody (ANA)and other antibody tests.
-These tests measure blood levels of antibodies, which are often present in people with rheumatic disease.
+- Antinuclear antibody (ANA)and other antibody tests--measures blood levels of antibodies, which are often present in persons with rheumatic disease.

-- Arthrocentesis (also called joint aspiration).
-A procedure that involves obtaining a sample of synovial fluid in the joint for examination by inserting a thin, hollow needle into the joint and removing the fluid with a syringe.
+- Arthrocentesis (also called joint aspiration)--A procedure which involves obtaining a sample of synovial fluid in the joint for examination by inserting a thin, hollow needle into the joint and removing the fluid with a syringe.

-- Hematocrit.
-This measures the number of red blood cells present in a sample of blood.
+- Hematocrit--measures the number of red blood cells present in a sample of blood.
 Low levels of red blood cells (anemia) are common in people with inflammatory arthritis and rheumatic diseases.

-- Rheumatoid factor (RF).
-This detects whether rheumatoid factor is present in the blood (an antibody found in the blood of most, but not all, people who have rheumatoid arthritis, as well as other rheumatic diseases).
+- Rheumatoid factor (RF)--detects whether rheumatoid factor is present in the blood (an antibody found in the blood of most, but not all, people who have rheumatoid arthritis, as well as other rheumatic diseases).

-- White blood cell count (WBC).
-This measures the number of white blood cells in the blood (increased levels of white blood cells may indicate an infection, while decreased levels may indicate certain rheumatic diseases or reaction to medication).
+- White blood cell count (WBC)--measures the number of white blood cells in the blood (increased levels of white blood cells may indicate an infection, while decreased levels may indicate certain rheumatic diseases or reaction to medication).

 Imaging tests, to show the extent of damage to the bones, may include the following:

-Do not give aspirin to a child without first contacting the child's doctor.
+Do not give aspirin to a child without first contacting the child's physician.
 Aspirin, when given as treatment for children, has been associated with Reye syndrome, a potentially serious or deadly disorder in children.
-Therefore, pediatricians and other health care providers recommend that aspirin (or any medication that contains aspirin) not be used to treat any viral illnesses in children.
+Therefore, pediatricians and other healthcare providers recommend that aspirin (or any medication that contains aspirin) not be used to treat any viral illnesses in children.

 The goal of treatment for juvenile rheumatoid arthritis is to maintain a normal activity level for your child.
-Specific treatment for juvenile rheumatoid arthritis will be determined by your child's doctor based on:
+Specific treatment for juvenile rheumatoid arthritis will be determined by your child's physician based on: